 CO2 emissions from product distribution are calculated by external transportation suppliers as the estimated emissions from product distribution in metric tons.
 CO2 emissions are calculated based on the worldwide distribution of semi-finished and finished products, raw materials and components by air, sea and road between production sites and from production sites to subsidiaries, direct customers and importing distributors.
 CO2 emissions from product distribution from subsidiaries to pharmacies, hospitals and wholesalers are not included.

-CO2 emissions from operations and transportation
+CO2 emissions from business flights

 CO2 emissions from company cars cover cars leased or owned by Novo Nordisk.
 Emissions are calculated by multiplying emission factors by the volumes of diesel and gasoline used.

 Novo Nordisk has a long-term target of zero CO2 emissions from operations and transportation by 2030.

 In 2019, CO2 emissions from operations and transportation increased by 10%.
 The increase was primarily from product distribution, due to an increase in distributed volume, along with using more air freight than sea freight as a result of supply and market driven-challenges.

 CO2 emissions from global offices and laboratories decreased by 54% in 2019.
 As part of the new Circular for Zero strategy, all offices and laboratories will source renewable power by 2030.
 In 2019, there was a significant reduction in CO2 emissions from the R&D site in Beijing, sourcing wind power.

 CO2 emissions are expected to decrease significantly in 2020 due to various renewable energy projects, including solar power across all US operations, wind power in Europe and green steam in Denmark.
 Emissions from transportation are also expected to decrease due to a company car policy that encourages transition to hybrid and electric vehicles and through collaboration with EV100.